Harel-Karni/WeatherApp/README.md

 When selecting a user from the list - the selected city will change according to the user's preferences.
 The scale units will be displayed in the user's **Temp.
 Scale units**.

+In Cוurren time, as show, there is a difference between the displayed time and the real time due to gaps in updating the database in the API.

 You can experience the use of the application in the following link: https://harelweatherapp.streamlit.app/ (Please wait patiently until it goes live)